yennanliu/CS_basics/doc/faq_spark_hadoop.md

 	- Driver
 		- The program that runs on the master node of the machine and declares transformations and actions on data RDDs.
 In simple terms, a driver in Spark creates `SparkContext`, connected to a given Spark Master.
 The driver also delivers the RDD graphs to Master, where the standalone cluster manager runs.
+		- The Driver is one of the nodes in the Cluster.
+		- The driver does not run computations (filter,map, reduce, etc).
+		- It plays the role of a master node in the Spark cluster.
+		- When you call collect() on an RDD or Dataset, the` whole data` is sent to the `Driver`.
+This is why you should be careful when calling collect().

 	- Master
 		- Master node is responsible for task scheduling and resource dispensation.

 	- Worker
 		- `Worker node refers to any node that can run the application code in a cluster`.
 The driver program must listen for and accept incoming connections from its executors and must be network addressable from the worker nodes.
 		- Worker node is basically the `slave node`.
 Master node assigns work and worker node actually performs the assigned tasks. `Worker nodes process the data stored on the node and report the resources to the master`.
 Based on the resource availability, the master schedule tasks.

 	- Executor
 		- When SparkContext connects to a cluster manager, it acquires an Executor on nodes in the cluster.
 Executors are Spark processes that run computations and store the data on the worker node.
 The final tasks by SparkContext are transferred to executors for their execution.
+		- Executors are JVMs that run on Worker nodes.
+		- These are the JVMs that actually run Tasks on data Partitions.

 	- Cluster
 		- A Cluster is a group of JVMs (nodes) connected by the network, each of which runs Spark, either in Driver or Worker roles.